 These are two separate items but I have both.
 I had the blocks with my other trailers and love them and use them under the tongue jack as well as tires if needed.
 The caps I use under the scissor jacks in the back.
 They are lightweight and are stowed in the front storage compartment.
+I will tell you, if you have a tandem axle trailer - do NOT get the double leveling blocks that are basically 2 wide as 1 unless you know you have that room between your tires to use them.
+I didn't.

 Why I let this go with my motorhome I do not know but I got another and it is a step saver to be sure when filling the tank.
 On the motorhome if you just shoved the hose in, there would often be a pressure build up that someone before me didn't notice and sucked up the bottom of the tank.
 This is a bit smaller and allows you to shut it off and pull out the hose to "burp" the tank if needed (my new trailer has a proper vent to prevent the tank sucking thought).